AimanTahir1/ML-Research/README.md

 ## 📚 Overview

-In this exploration, we delve into the performance of various activation functions within a 3-layer neural network.
+In this exploration, I delve into the performance of various activation functions within a 3-layer neural network.
 The network architecture includes:

 - **Input Layer**: 728 neurons
 - **Hidden Layer**: 128 neurons